meetjestad/mjs_gateway_configuration/README.md

 private details have been omitted.
 In particular:
  - The TTN key used to authenticate the forwarder to TTN.
 Since this key can be automatically retrieved using the `ttnctl` command, this is what the script tries to do.
-If you have a working `ttnctl` command, which is logged into TTN and has access to the gateway details, the key will be configured automatically.
+If you have a working `ttnctl` command (on the computer than runs cdist), which is logged into TTN and has access to the gateway details, the key will be configured automatically.
  - The OpenVPN client keys.
 These are copied from `cdist/conf/files/vpn/keys/${hostname}.{key,crt}` if present.
 These keys can be copied out of `/etc/openvpn/ca/keys` on the OpenVPN